franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-To manually resize a window, hold your 'alt' or 'ctrl' down, then click the right mouse button in any part of the window and drag the window.
+To manually resize a window, hold your 'modifier1' or 'modifier2' down, then click the right mouse button in any part of the window and drag the window.

 To have the additional possibility of precisely resizing windows horizontally-only or vertically-only, 30 percent of the window (15 precent left and right of the middle of each border) is reserved for horizontal-only and vertical-only resizing.
 The size of this area can be adjusted; for more information see below.